fssolutions/AuthDocs/guides/1_protected_aspnet_webapi.rst

 Protect an ASP.NET Web API
 ################################################################################
 In this guide we will create a simple OWIN project and add to it's pipeline a simple web API and then add a middleware that provides authentication for the API methods.

-The complete source code can be accessed in `GitHub <https://github.com/iatec-docs/Examples.Auth.DotNet>`__.
+The complete source code for the application that will be created in this guide is available on `GitHub <https://github.com/iatec-docs/Examples.Auth.DotNet/tree/master/AuthExamples.ProtectedWebApi>`__.

 .. note:: If you already have an OWIN web API, you can advance some steps and check the section :ref:`ref-protect-existing` directly.

 Creating an OWIN web API
 ********************************************************************************